 As the driver, you must find out about the maximum permissible speed for the tires (tire and tire pressure).
-In particular, you must observe the legal requirements for tires for the country you

-You can permanently limit the speed of your vehi-
+In particular, observe the legal requirements for tires for the country you are in.
+You can permanently limit the speed of your vehicle.

-Mercedes-Benz recommends a qualified specialist workshop for programming the speed limitation.
+Mercedes-Benz recommends a qualified specialist workshop for programming the speed limit.